 A two-year course, this extended diploma gives you a solid foundation in the science and practice of conservation and managing the countryside.
 You will benefit from undertaking practical hands-on projects at the Broomfield Hall estate and in the surrounding countryside.

-You need to be highly motivated and demonstrate a keen interest in your chosen subject.
+You need to be motivated and demonstrate a keen interest in wildlife and conservation.
 You will need:

-You will have an interview and initial assessment.
-Parents and carers are welcome to attend the interview but not the initial assessment.
-You will also be asked to show an example of your current work.
+You will have an interview which parents and carers are welcome to attend.
+You will also be asked to show an example of any current work.

 If you are a mature learner, we may be able to take into consideration any previous experience.